-Error Type 1 Correction Incorrect money amount(s), code, or checkbox A. Form 1097, 1098, 1099, 3921, 3922, 5498, or W-2G 1.
+Error Type 1 Correction Incorrect money amount(s), code, or checkbox Form 1097, 1098, 1099, 3921, 3922, 5498, or W-2G 1.
 Prepare a new information return.
 2. Enter an "X" in the "CORRECTED" box (and date (optional)) at the top of the form.
 3. Correct any recipient information such as money amounts.
 Report other information as per the original return.
 A return was filed when one should not have been filed.
+Form 1096 Prepare a new transmittal Form 1096.
+Provide all requested information on the form as it applies to Part A, 1 and 2.
 These errors require only one return to make the correction.
-B. Form 1096 Prepare a new transmittal Form 1096.
-Provide all requested information on the form as it applies to Part A, 1 and 2.
-File Form 1096 and Copy A of the return with the appropriate IRS Submission Processing Center.
-Do not include a copy of the original return that was filed incorrectly.
+3. File Form 1096 and Copy A of the return with the appropriate IRS Submission Processing Center.
+4. Do not include a copy of the original return that was filed incorrectly.
 Caution: If you must correct a TIN or a payee name, follow the instructions under Error Type 2.
-4. Do not include a copy of the original return that was filed inconfectly.